Ecological facilitation: Diversity

 Facilitation affects community diversity (defined in this context as the number of species in the community) by altering competitive interactions.
 For example, intertidal mussels increase total community species diversity by displacing competitive large sessile species such as seaweed and barnacles.
 Although the mussels decrease diversity of primary space holders (i.e., large sessile species), a larger number of invertebrate species are associated with mussel beds than with other primary space holders, so total species diversity is higher when mussels are present.
 The effect of facilitation on diversity could also be reversed, if the facilitation creates a competitive dominance that excludes more species than it permits.

 Facilitation, in certain cases, has evolutionary outcomes, increasing diversity in communities.

 Other mechanisms such as resource partitioning and sampling effect act in tandem with facilitation to increase biodiversity (observable evidence in plant communities).

 Invasibility

 Facilitation of non-native species, either by native species or other non-native species, may increase the invasibility of a community, or the ease with which non-native species become established in a community.
 In an examination of 254 published studies of introduced species, 22 of 190 interactions studied between introduced species in the studies were facilitative.
-It is worth noting that 128 of the 190 examined interactions were predator–prey relationships of a single plant-eating insect reported in a single study, which may have overemphasized the importance of negative interactions.
+128 of the 190 examined interactions were predator–prey relationships of a single plant-eating insect reported in a single study, which may have overemphasized the importance of negative interactions.
 Introduced plants are also facilitated by native pollinators, dispersers, and mycorrhizae.
 Thus, positive interactions must be considered in any attempt to understand the invasibility of a community.